preciofishbone/OmniaDocsG2/blocks/media-rollup-block/index.rst

 You can rollup media files from a SharePoint library or you can use SharePoint search.

-In both cases, select to rollup images, video or audio.
+In both cases, start by selecting to rollup images, video or audio.

 .. image:: media-rollup-settings-query-library-new.png

 Media files from a SharePoint library
 ---------------------------------------
-The next step for a Sharepoint library is to add a path to the SharePoint library, or just accept the default path (more info about this soon).
+The next step for a Sharepoint library is to add a path to the library, or just accept the default path (more info about this soon).

 .. image:: media-rollup-settings-query-library-path.png